 Examples of Charter-related cases

-For more than 35 years, the Charter has played an active role in Canada’s evolution and continues to influence the creation and interpretation of laws and policies in Canada.
+Since 1982, the Charter has played a fundamental role in Canada’s democracy and has influenced the creation and interpretation of laws and policies across Canada.

-These 35 Charter cases are intended to provide a broad overview of cases that had an impact on Canadian society and helped to build the legal framework for analyzing Charter claims.
-This is by no means a definitive “top 35” list – it is intended to spark conversations about what the Charter means in people’s day to day lives.
-There are many more cases that have contributed to interpreting and advancing the Charter’s protections.
+The Charter cases are meant to provide a broad overview of cases that have had an impact on Canadian society and helped to build the legal framework for analyzing Charter claims.
+The cases listed below demonstrate the every day impact of the Charter and have contributed to advancing the Charter’s protections for all Canadians.

 1. Right to be secure against unreasonable search and seizure